Governor Ivey Announces Ultra Safe Nuclear Corp. Plans $232 Million Micro-Reactor Assembly Plant in Gadsden, Creating 250 Jobs

 “This is a game-changer for Gadsden,” said Mayor Craig Ford.
 “Ultra Safe Nuclear Corp.’s selection of Gadsden proves what I’ve known all my life about the unmatched grit and capability of our workforce.”

-An image of the potential facility is attached for publishing and broadcasting purposes.
+An image of the planned facility is attached for publishing and broadcasting purposes.

 ###